ultra-sonic-28/basics/README.md

 ### APPLE II
 #### Supported instructions set
+##### Editing and format related
 * `REM`
     * This serves to allow text of any sort to be inserted in a program.
 A1l characters, including statement separators and blanks may be included.
 Their usual meanings are ignored.
 A REM is terminated only by return.
+* `HOME`
+    * Moves cursor to upper left screen position within the scrolling window and clears all text within the window.
+* `HTAB`
+    * Moves the cursor to the position that is `aexpr` positions from the left edge of the current screen line.
+* `VTAB`
+    * Moves the cursor to the line that is `aexpr` lines down on the screen.
+The top line is line l; the bottom line is line 24.
+This statement may involve moving the cursor either up or down, but never to the right or left.

+##### Input / Output
 * `PRINT`
     * Print a string, a float, an integer, variable or an expression.
     * Multiple arguments may be separated by commas (`,`) and/or semicolons (`;`).